SWMFsoftware/BATSRUS/README.md

 # Install BATSRUS

-Many machines used by UofM are already recognized by the `share/Scripts/Config.pl` script which is called by all other `Config.pl` scripts in the SWMF.
+Many machines used by UofM are already recognized by the `share/Scripts/Config.pl` script, which is called by all other `Config.pl` scripts in the SWMF.
 For these platform/compiler combinations installation is very simple:
 ```
 ./Config.pl -install